rotsee/protokollen/README.md

 Extracting data from documents
 ------------------------------
 The extraction script `extractor.py` will go through files in an Amazon S3 bucket, and try to extract plain text data from them.
+It understands pdf, docx and doc files, and can also do OCR on scanned pdf-files.

 Run `python extractor.py --help` for more info, or `pydoc ./extractor.py` (or `pdoc ./extractor.py`) for API help.